-Giving Up On A Job Search: What To Do And How To Cope
+Giving Up On Your Job Search?
+Here's What To Do

 Let’s be real: Sometimes, finding a job feels impossible.

 Maybe your industry or particular position is oversaturated.
 Maybe the location you live in simply does not have a lot of positions open.
 No matter the reason, there comes a point for many job seekers where they consider giving up.

 You definitely do not have to give up, though it is perfectly reasonable to want to.
 Let's explore what you should do when you're about to give up on the job search.

 Why Do People Give Up On Their Job Searches?